steven-mi/parallel_systems_2020/diff/README.md

-# Simple C++ Project - Difference
+# Simple C Project - Difference
-This is a simple C++ project for calculating the difference of two numbers.
+This is a simple C project for calculating the difference of two numbers.
 To get started type following commands:

 ```bash
 make